 Ask your consultant or a member of your renal team to provide a letter of support towards your PIP claim, along with any other consultants or outpatient departments that are treating you for other conditions.
 If your unit has a Renal Social Worker they can help you request the support letters.

-It can be hard to answer questions on how your condition affects you when certain ways you’ve adapted to do certain tasks has become the new norm.
+It can be hard to answer questions on how your condition affects you when the ways you’ve adapted to do certain tasks have become your new normal.
 One way of approaching these questions is to keep a diary for a day or a week and log every activity you do.
 For every task try to cover the following:

 - What task you are trying to complete?